 CSF testing with routine cell count, protein, glucose, and protein electrophoresis may be included for patients with atypical presentation or who are suspected of having chronic meningitis or certain other neurologic diseases (e.g., Creutzfeldt-Jakob disease) [159].
 In patients with rapidly progressive dementia, CSF 14-3-3 or total tau measurement is recommended to identify Creutzfeldt-Jakob disease.
 Electroencephalography may also be useful with atypical presentations or when Creutzfeldt-Jakob disease or transient epileptic amnesia is suspected [159].
-In 2022, the U.S. Food and Drug Administration (FDA) permitted marketing of the first in vitro diagnostic test to detect amyloid plaques associated with AD [187].
-The Lumipulse G β -Amyloid Ratio (1-42/1-40) test is intended to be used in patients 55 years of age and older presenting with cognitive impairment who are being evaluated for AD and other causes of cognitive decline.
-The test measures the ratio of beta amyloid 1-42 and 1-40 concentrations in CSF.
-The specificity is roughly equivalent to PET scan results.
-This test is not intended to be used as a standalone diagnostic assay or for screening; further, false-positive results are possible [187].

-Mental Status and Neuropsychological Testing
+Mental Status and Neuropsychologic Testing

 Mental status examinations alone are not definitive for establishing a diagnosis of AD; however, they are central to the diagnostic process and provide important information for developing a more complete clinical picture.
 Additionally, assessment offers a baseline for monitoring the progression of the disease and can be used to reassess mental status in people who have delirium or depression upon initial evaluation.
-All behavioral and psychological symptoms should be assessed and documented.
+All behavioral and psychologic symptoms should be assessed and documented.
 Delayed recall tests are particularly useful [159].